zanuka/leaderport-core-ui/README.md

 The minor overhead of managing two platforms is outweighed by the benefits of GitHub's open-source ecosystem for public repositories while maintaining premium features secure and separate.

 More details [here](docs/public-private-repos.md).

-## The origin of LeaderPort

-Core Definition: LeaderPort is your universal gateway to real-time rankings and leaderboards, transforming raw data into actionable insights across sports, markets, and competitive landscapes.

-Key Messaging Points:
-- The "Port" in LeaderPort suggests both a gateway/portal and a place where important information docks/arrives
-- It serves as a central hub where different types of leadership data converge
-- Works across multiple domains:
-  - Sports: "Track champions across every league"
-  - Markets: "Monitor market movers and top performers"
-  - Crypto: "Real-time crypto rankings and momentum"
-  - Education: "Leadership boards for learning achievements"
-  - Fitness: "Top performer tracking for health goals"
-  - Business: "Sales leaderboards and performance metrics"

-Product Description: LeaderPort transforms your browser into a command center for real-time rankings.
-Whether you're tracking top-performing stocks, leading sports scores, trending cryptocurrencies, or competitive metrics, LeaderPort serves as your all-in-one portal to performance leadership.
-With customizable dashboards and instant updates, you'll always know what's leading the pack across any domain that matters to you.

-Marketing Hook: In a world of endless data, LeaderPort is your compass to what's winning.
-From Wall Street to the World Series, never miss a leader in motion.

 ## Development and Builds